itflow-org/itflow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

+<b>A free ITGlue alternative, with additional ticketing / accounting features.</b>

 [![ITFlow][product-screenshot]](https://itflow.org)

-<b>ITFlow is a free & open-source solution for IT service management, documentation, and accounting.</b>

 ### The Problem
 - You're a busy MSP with 101 things to do.
 - Information about your clients is unorganised and unstructured: scattered in random tickets or folders - when you do eventually find it, it's out of date.
-- For some tickets, you spend longer looking for the relevant documentation than actually working the ticket.
+- For some issues, you spend longer looking for the relevant documentation than actually working the ticket.
 - On top of the technical day to day, you also have to take care of the financial side of the business - consistent pricing, quotes/invoicing, and accounting.

 ### The Solution: ITFlow
-- ITFlow consolidates common MSP needs (ticketing, wiki/docs, CMDB and accounting) into one system to help you do what you do best - IT.
+- ITFlow consolidates common MSP needs (documentation, ticketing, and accounting) into one system to help you do what you do best - IT.

 ### In Beta
 * This project is still in early beta and is considered a **work in progress**.
 Many changes are being performed and may cause breakage upon updates.
-* We strongly recommend against storing confidential information like passwords in ITFlow at this time.
+* Currently, we strongly recommend against storing confidential information in ITFlow; ITFlow has not undergone a third-party security assessment.
 * We are hoping to have a stable 1.0 release by July 2022.

 <!-- BUILT WITH -->